Skip to main contentSkip to article

 The flagship in-progress component is the PNE Amphitheatre redevelopment — a roughly 10,000-capacity event venue that replaces the 53-year-old existing amphitheatre with a modern, all-weather, year-round facility.
 The project was approved by Council and is in active construction with completion targeted in the second half of the decade.

-The honest practitioner read: the master plan is a real, funded, multi-decade program, and the delivered milestones are tangible.
-But the timeline has slipped multiple times since 2011 adoption, and any buyer pricing thesis that depends on “the park is fully delivered by year X” should be discounted accordingly.
+The master plan is a real, funded, multi-decade program, and the delivered milestones are tangible.
+But the timeline has slipped multiple times since 2011 adoption, so any buyer pricing thesis that depends on “the park is fully delivered by year X” should be discounted accordingly.
 Read it as optionality, not a guaranteed catalyst.
 Verify the live Park Board project page for the current milestone schedule before underwriting Master-Plan-execution to your offer math.

 The Italian Cultural Centre + Hastings Racecourse